dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Bigscreen Beyond

-Bigscreen has announced the [Beyond 2](https://store.bigscreenvr.com/products/bigscreen-beyond-2).
+Bigscreen has announced the [Beyond 2](https://store.bigscreenvr.com/products/bigscreen-beyond-2) and the orignal Beyond is not longer available.
 Anyone interested in the Beyond should wait for the Beyond 2 instead.

-The original Beyond was previously in our recommended section as an alternative to the Pimax Crystal and Crystal Light.

-Some of our criticisms of the original Beyond include:

-- Non-adjustable IPD
-- Optical issues due to the lenses
-- Slightly low FOV
-- No eye tracking
-- No integrated audio

-Based on pre-reelase reviews, these issues are fixed in the Beyond 2.

-Some of our other criticisms of the original Beyond which we expect will also be true of the Beyond 2 include:

-- Requires external lighthouses for tracking
-- Expensive, especially when including the price of the - recommended number of lighthouses
-- Each user needs a separate custom fitted gasket cushion
-- High restocking fee after shipping
-- No controllers available - roomscale requires controllers from another brand
-- Not compatible with eyeglasses - users with vision deficiency will need prescription inserts

-Overall, we are optimistic that the Beyond 2 will be on our recommended list in late 2025.
-However, we are waiting for production units to be available for testing and review before making a final recommendation.
+We do not recommend buying a used Beyond:

+1. The original Beyond has a non-adjustable IPD, so you would need to have the exact same IPD as the original owner.
+2. Many of the Beyond's parts, such as the head cushion, head strap, and connectors to connect to a PC, are forward-compatible with the Beyond 2.
+Many Beyond owners are listing the non-reusable core for sale, but these are only useful for replacing a broken out-of-warranty Beyond.
+Therefore, most used Beyond listings are not usable out of the box.

 ### Meta Quest 3S